the-canonizer/canonizer-3.0-frontend/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites

 1. Git
-2. Node: any 12.x version starting with v12.0.0 or greater
+2. Node: any 18.x version starting with v18.17.0 or greater
 3. Yarn v1: See [Yarn website for installation instructions](https://classic.yarnpkg.com/en/docs/install/#mac-stable)
 4. A fork of the repo (for any contributions)
 5. A clone of the [canonizer-3.0-frontend](https://github.com/the-canonizer/canonizer-3.0-frontend) repo on your local machine